 This murder-suicide marked the first murder for the city in 2018.
 Our condolences to all family and friends involved.
-A GoFundMe page was started on behalf of the family and has raised over thousands of dollars to help with funeral costs and for the children.
+A GoFundMe page was launched on behalf of the family and has raised thousands of dollars to help with funeral costs and for the children.

 If you or anyone you know needs help with domestic violence and abuse, please call 1-800-799-7233 for assistance.